Alexander Adams (sailor)

-Captain Alexander Adams (1780–1871) was a Scotsman who served in the British Royal Navy and then came to the Hawaiian islands and served in the navy of the Kingdom of Hawaii.
+Captain Alexander Adams (1780–1871) was a Scotsman who served in the British Royal Navy and then came to the Hawaiian Islands and served in the navy of the Kingdom of Hawaii.
 Known to the Hawaiians as Alika Napunako Adams.

 Britain

 Adams was born December 27, 1780, in Arbroath, Angus, Scotland.
 He said his father was John Fyfe, who he said was the "Earl of Fyfe", born in Arbroath c.
 1754.
 His mother was Jean Adams, born in Arbroath c.
 1758.

 Leaving Scotland in 1792, he worked 4 years aboard Zephyr belonging to Husson & Co. out of Newcastle upon Tyne, England.
 In 1796, he left Zephyr, and joined Calcutta out of Lancaster for two trips.
 He was drafted into naval service aboard HMS Elizabeth after the Battle of Trafalgar in the Napoleonic Wars.

 Hawaii

-He arrived in Hawaii some time between 1809 and 1811 on the American trading ship Albatross from Boston.
+He arrived in Hawaii sometime between 1809 and 1811 on the American trading ship Albatross from Boston.

 He met King Kamehameha I and joined English sailor John Young, who had arrived in 1790, to command the navy of the Kingdom of Hawaii.
 He was awarded control of over 2000 acre in the Niu Valley, including control over the Kupapa Fishpond, which he later filled in for purposes of growing sweet potatoes. (east of Honolulu, coordinates 21°17′24″N 157°44′20″W).

 In April 1816 at Kawaihae Bay, Adams negotiated to buy a ship called Forester under Captain John Ebbetts which had been owned by American John Jacob Astor.

 Prince Liholiho (soon to become King Kamehameha II) purchased the ship with sandalwood (Santalum ellipticum), and changed its name to Kaahumanu after his powerful stepmother Queen Kaʻahumanu.
 A condition of the deal was for Adams to take command of the ship.
 It was a small two-masted trading ship called a brig.

 On March 7, 1817, the Kingdom of Hawaii sent Adams to China on his ship to sell sandalwood.
 To enter the harbor, the ship paid $3000 in port charges, making it not a financial success.
 Upon returning October 5, 1817, at Hilo and hearing of the amount Adams had to pay, King Kamehameha decided Hawaii should also generate revenue from port charges.

 He refused to sail under the American flag once the War of 1812 broke out.

 When Adams sailed the Kaahumanu to China, it was the first vessel under the flag of Hawaii.
 Some traditions also credit him with designing the flag, though this honor has also been claimed for King Kamehameha I himself or another British sailor of the time, George Charles Beckley.

 His reasoning for adding the British Union Jack into the flag was due to the power of the British Empire at the time.
 He quotes "if we don't pledge allegiance to Britain we may all perish".